 I rented a board at the beach and paddled out a bit.
 If the tides were right, you might catch some decent action on the reef, but it’s difficult to read and there are spots (and tides) where you would hit bottom.
 There were some options for catching standing waves on the reef break, but a lot of small boats head in and out of there so it just didn’t seem like a good idea.

 Pro Tip: If you are under 150 pounds you could probably get up at the beach on a learn to surf lesson.
-If you’re heavier or know how to surf, head south to Galle or a break that’s hitting better.
+If you’re heavier or know how to surf, head south to Galle, or to Weligama, or to any break that’s hitting better.

 Transportation to the Colombo Airport